tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ## Amazon Simple Storage Service (S3)

 S3 is an object-based storage system service.
 You can access objects in an S3 bucket using APIs.
-Files can be anywhere from 0 to 5TB.
+File sizes can be anywhere from 0 to 5TB.
 The objects that you can store in S3 include any file such as text files, MP4, JPEG, PDF or Word documents; it really doesn't matter.
 S3 has unlimited storage available.
 To access objects in an S3 bucket, you use a URL such as https://bucket.s3.aws-region.amazonws.com/key.
 S3 is a key-value storage system, and the key is the name of the file.
 Bucket names must be globally unique but buckets are created within a region.
 As a best practice, you should create buckets closest to the region where your services or users are located.
 S3 buckets can be replicated across regions but this needs to be confgured manually.
 S3 delivers strong read-after-write consistency.
 All the objects within an S3 buckets are at the same hierarcyh; however, you can created folders to simulate hierarcy.
 The keys of such objects have the folder name as a prefix.
 An object consists of:

 - Key (name of the object)